PhD (Clinical Psychology), BA CCJ/BA, PsychSci Hons I

-Elizabeth is trained in a range of neuropsychological tools across the life-course to support diagnostic assessments.
 She has a special interest in supporting vulnerable families who are experiencing multiple stressors and is passionate about evidence-based holistic early intervention.
-Elizabeth is trained and has experience in a range of therapeutic approaches across the life-span, with a special interest in Acceptance and Commitment Therapy (ACT), Compassion Focused Therapy (CFT), Schema Therapy, Interpersonal Therapy (IPT), attachment-informed approaches, and trauma-informed approaches.
-She takes a client-centred approach to therapy, aiming to provide a non-judgemental and supportive space to treat a wide range of psychological issues and help clients to meet their goals.
+Liz is trained and has experience in a range of therapeutic approaches, with a special interest in Acceptance and Commitment Therapy (ACT), Compassion Focused Therapy (CFT), Schema Therapy, Interpersonal Therapy (IPT), attachment-informed approaches, and trauma-informed approaches.
+She takes a client-centred and collaborative approach to therapy, aiming to provide a non-judgemental and supportive space to treat a wide range of psychological issues.